AlexColmer/tech201_vertualisation/README.md

 - Dont use monliths as they are not reliable as they can brake on one machine and you will not have that application again.

 - risk register highlights specific areas of risks during development.

+## Dev environments

+- creat environments for the development team. a space where the program has been configured and set up in the right way.

+- we do this to make the best decision for the company and create a template for the dev team to work colaberativly.

+### what makes a good Dev environment

+- User freindly, Fast and robust
+- It should be easy to update and change
+- Should match the production environment as closely as possible
+- It should be the same for everyone everywhere
+- It should only support one application.
+Do npot try to mix and match!!!